juangamella/gnies-paper/README.md

 ```bash
 ./download_synthetic_datasets.sh
 ```
-2. Make sure the python environment is active (see above), and run the methods using the corresponding script.
+2. Make sure the python environment is active (see above) and run the methods using the corresponding script.
 By default this will use a total of 4 threads (cores) to run the experiments; the number of threads can be set by editing the [script](run_synthetic_experiments.sh) and setting the variable `N_THREADS` to the desired value.
 ```bash
 ./run_synthetic_experiments.sh
 ```